Women in Canadian politics: Provincial and territorial politics

-Smith and Stefanson are currently Premier; Anglade, Beck and Notley are currently the Leader of the Official Opposition in their provinces; White, Furstenau and Chender lead third parties; and Massé is co-leader of a third party that maintains a tradition of always having both a male and a female co-leader.
+As of 2025, Susan Holt is the Premier of New Brunswick.
+Smith is Premier of Alberta; Beck, Chender and Stiles are the leaders of the Official Opposition in their provinces; White and Crombie lead third parties; and Ghazal is co-leader of a third party that maintains a tradition of always having both a male and a female co-leader.

-Seven women are currently serving as Deputy Premiers: Diane Archie in the Northwest Territories, Siobhán Coady in Newfoundland and Labrador, Darlene Compton in Prince Edward Island, Sylvia Jones in Ontario, Geneviève Guilbault in Quebec, Donna Harpauer in Saskatchewan, and Tracy-Anne McPhee in Yukon.
+As of November 2023, seven women are deputy premiers: Diane Archie in the Northwest Territories, Siobhán Coady in Newfoundland and Labrador, Sylvia Jones in Ontario, Geneviève Guilbault in Quebec, Donna Harpauer in Saskatchewan, Jeanie McLean in Yukon and Pamela Gross in Nunavut.

-Both of the territories often have the smallest percentages of female members of any legislature in Canada; however, both territories made significant breakthroughs for women's representation in their most recent legislative elections.
+The Northwest Territories and Nunavut often have the smallest percentages of female members of any legislature in Canada; however, women's representation made significant breakthroughs in the 2017 Nunavut general election and the 2019 Northwest Territories general election.

-In the 2017 Nunavut general election six women were elected, vaulting the territory to 27 per cent female representation in the legislature and marking the first time in the territory's history that it ranked higher than last or second-last for female representation among Canada's provinces and territories.
+In the 2017 Nunavut election six women were elected, vaulting the territory to 27 per cent female representation in the legislature and marking the first time in the territory's history that it ranked higher than last or second-last for female representation among Canada's provinces and territories.

 In the Northwest Territories, a woman was not elected to any district outside of Yellowknife and Hay River, the two largest and most urbanized communities in the territory, in any election between 1995 and 2019.
 In the 2019 Northwest Territories general election, however, the territory went from just two female MLAs before the election, ranking dead last in all of Canada for female representation in the legislature, to electing nine women, reaching virtual gender parity in the 19-seat legislature and immediately vaulting to the highest percentage of female representation in all of Canada.
 On July 27, 2021, following the resignation of Jackson Lafferty and the by-election victory of Jane Weyallon Armstrong, the Legislative Assembly had a majority of women legislators— a first in Canada.